-If the fleas get away from you inside your home, they can spread quickly, causing a flea infestation.
-That’s why I always use the flea comb on my dog outside.
-I don’t want to take that risk.
 If you get fleas inside your home, you need to take control of the situation immediately.
-The longer you wait the more fleas you will have to deal with.
+The longer you wait, the more fleas you will have to deal with.
 The battle can last for weeks, even months, depending on how much time the fleas have had to reproduce and spread throughout your home.
-If you already suffer from a flea infestation, you can get advice and information on how to get rid of fleas in our forum.

 5 reasons why you should use flea combs

-- Effectively removes flea debris, as well as dandruff flakes to keep your pet well groomed
+- Effectively removes flea debris as well as dandruff flakes and keeps your pet well groomed.

 - Reduces stray pet hair around your home and on your furniture.
 Ideal for use after shampooing or for daily use.